Home

 From The Jewish Encyclopedia:

-in keeping with the Deuteronomic prescription, and it was incumbent upon every man and woman to fulfil this obligation.
+slaughtered, in keeping with the Deuteronomic prescription, and it was incumbent upon every man and woman to fulfil

 Read more: http://www.jewishencyclopedia.com/view.jsp?artid=98&letter=P#ixzz0renxCtJh

-They could not wait till the very end of the day to kill the lamb - according to Joesphus 250,000 lambs were slain, so for the purposes
+They could not wait till the very end of the day to kill the lamb - according to Josephus 250,000 lambs were slain, so for

 Now from the sixth hour there was darkness over all the land unto the ninth hour.
 Matthew 27.45